lionelvoirol/demo_array_job_slurm/README.md

 ## Organising simulation by array

 Consider that you want to run `n_simu` simulations using `n_array` arrays.
-You create the matrix of simulation seeds with:
+In order to generate reproducible results, you can set a simulation seed using `set.seed(i_seed)`.
+In order to perform a simulation study of `n_simu` simulations, you can generate `n_simu` seeds that you save in a   You create the matrix of simulation seeds with:

 ```R
 # define number of simulations and arrays